After 25 hours of research evaluating 80 products, we picked AdultFriendFinder as our top choice.

 Don’t mislead others.
 Some studies have found out that women tend to lie over their appearance by showing photos of when they were younger, while men mention fake occupations or lower their age.

 Be frank and don’t open yourself too much.
 Keep your full identity safe until you have met the person or at least exchanged a few times together or met personally.
-Stay protected at all time.
+Stay protected at all times.

 Open up with a simple conversation that starts with a “Hello, how are you” rather than “Hey, fancy a f*** tonight?”
 Stay classy and polite.
 You actually don’t know what the other person has in mind, so don’t make assumptions.

 When you decide to go on a date, don’t cancel at the last minute or don't stand up someone.
-Some studies have shown that, on average, for 53 matches, only 4 actual dates happen.
+Some studies have shown that, on average, for 53 matches, only four actual dates happen.

 If you have met someone and liked this person, then say so.
-Respond with a new text and mention that you’d be pleased to plan a second date, “I had fun meeting with you and I would love to see you again”.
+Respond with a new text and mention that you’d be pleased to plan a second date, “I had fun meeting with you, and I would love to see you again.”

 On the other hand, if you didn’t like the person after the first date, simply leave with a smile and say, “It was nice to meet you.”
-Don’t show the other person you actually don’t plan to see her or him again with a “Bye, take care”.
+Don’t show the other person you actually don’t plan to see her or him again with a “Bye, take care.”

 Non-verbal communications can’t work online.
-If like me, you enjoy hearing the voice of someone, seeing him or her smiling and studying the mimics, on a dating app, you can’t do this.
+If, like me, you enjoy hearing the voice of someone, seeing him or her smiling and studying the mimics, on a dating app, you can’t do this.
 Be creative and try to decipher such small elements during a date, if any.

 Ghosting is a phenomenon that has grown in popularity over the last years, and especially with online dating.
-Ghosting can be referred to as the practice of ignoring intentionally someone after an initial meeting or a chat and disappear.
+Ghosting can be referred to as the practice of ignoring someone intentionally after an initial meeting or a chat and disappear.
 Learn how to get away clean.

 Sometimes, after meeting up with someone, you may end in turmoil yourself, and wonder if this person is for you.
 For multiple, personal reasons, ghosting may be necessary.